Adobe Illustrator: Versions CS–CS6

-Illustrator CS (aka version 11), released by Adobe for Mac and Windows in October 2003, was the first version to include 3-dimensional capabilities allowing users to extrude or revolve shapes to create simple 3D objects.
+Illustrator CS (also called version 11), released by Adobe for Mac and Windows in October 2003, was the first version to include 3-dimensional capabilities allowing users to extrude or revolve shapes to create simple 3D objects.

 Illustrator CS2 (version 12), released by Adobe in April 2005, was available for both the Mac OS X and Microsoft Windows operating systems.
 It was the last version for the Mac which did not run natively on Intel processors.
 Among the new features included in Illustrator CS2 were Live Trace, Live Paint, a control palette and custom workspace.
 Live Trace allows for the conversion of bitmap imagery into vector art and improved upon the previous tracing abilities.
 Live Paint allows users more flexibility in applying color to objects, specifically those that overlap.
 In the same year as the CS2 release, Adobe Systems announced an agreement to acquire Macromedia in a stock swap valued at about $3.4 billion and it integrated the companies' operations, networks, and customer-care organizations shortly thereafter.
 Adobe now owned Freehand along with the entire Macromedia product line and in 2007, Adobe announced that it would discontinue development and updates to the Freehand program.
 Instead, Adobe would provide tools and support to ease the transition to Illustrator.

 Illustrator CS3 included interface updates to the Control Bar, the ability to align individual points, multiple Crop Areas, the Color Guide panel and the Live Color feature among others.
 CS3 was released on March 27, 2007.